Grain bin safety

 • Workers can also be imperiled when damp or moldy grain has formed steep columns against a bin wall.
 When a worker tries to dislodge the grain, they can be buried in a grain avalanche.

-For more information about farm safety, visit our farm safety tips and resources.
+For more information about farm safety, visit our collection of farm safety tips and resources.
 Learn more about best safety practices for working in and around grain bins, and find more sources for information, in Grinnell Mutual’s downloadable “Worker Entry into Grain Storage Bins” loss control bulletin.

 You can also see a trailer of the independent film “Silo,” an affecting story about a frightening grain bin experience, and learn how to get a DVD or host a screening in your community.